What to do after receiving a foraminal stenosis diagnosis

 After being diagnosed with foraminal stenosis, you may find yourself wondering about the causes, symptoms and available treatment options to treat your pain and symptoms.
-Foraminal stenosis is simply the narrowing of the foramina, or the openings through which the nerves exit the spinal canal.
+Foraminal stenosis is simply the narrowing of the foramina or the openings through which the nerves exit the spinal canal.
 When these openings become constricted, the nerve may become pinched and irritated.
 This can cause a number of symptoms as well as debilitating pain which is described in the following article.

 Causes of foraminal stenosis

-This condition is generally caused by other conditions that have caused elements of the spinal canal to build up within the foramina.
+This condition is generally caused by other conditions where elements of the spinal canal build up within the foramina.
 These conditions often include:

-- Bone spurs – These smooth excess growths can impinge upon spinal nerves.
+- Bone spurs, which are smooth excess growths that can compress spinal nerves.

-- Herniated or bulging discs – Degenerative disc disease and the natural degradation of the intervertebral discs over time can exert pressure on spinal nerves as the discs bulge or even burst open.
+- Herniated or bulging discs, as degenerative disc disease.
+The natural deterioration of the spinal discs over time can exert pressure on spinal nerves when the discs bulge or even burst open.

-- Spinal arthritis – Degeneration of spinal joints (facet joints) can also lead to foraminal stenosis.
+- Spinal arthritis, which is the degeneration of spinal joints (facet joints) that can lead to foraminal stenosis.

 Suffering from the compression related to foraminal stenosis can greatly impact your ability to enjoy daily activities.
 Some of the most commonly associated symptoms include: